katee145/nourish/README.md

 ### Code

-* The GitHub project was built using the Code Institute template to start.
+* The initial GitHub repository was created using the Code Institute template.
-* The Code Institute's 'Codestar' was used for the site's foundational code, CRUD functionality, comment model, and general inspiration of blog functionality.
+* The foundational code, including CRUD functionality, the comment model, and general inspiration for the blog-like features, was adapted from Code Institute's 'Codestar' project.

 ### Content
 * AI generated